 - Inactivated influenza vaccine, when available, is recommended for all persons with HIV who are >6 months of age, including pregnant women.
 This is especially important if the residents continue to reside in crowded areas.

-- All patients who received immunization at temporary medical care facilities should be given written documentation of the date and types of such immunization as records for their primary care providers.
+- All patients who received immunizations at temporary medical care facilities should be given written documentation of the date and types of immunizations administered for their primary care providers.
 If available, immunization administration can be submitted to a local/area immunization registry.

 - Tdap should be given to all pregnant women with each pregnancy.

 Children with HIV should be vaccinated according to routine childhood immunization schedules.
 The complete recommendations on immunization for children with HIV can be found in the Pediatric OI Guidelines.

 More information regarding ARV management in adult, pregnant, and pediatric patients, as well as recommendations for prophylaxis and treatment of specific OIs, can be found in the medical practice guidelines for HIV/AIDS.

 These guidelines were prepared by: